-New certificated employees who were previously employed by another school system, educational agency or educational institution may transfer up to one hundred (100) days of accumulated sick leave providing they have not been separated from previous school system, educational agency, or educational institution for more than five (5) years.
-The employees are responsible for having their previous employers provide the Payroll Office with written verification of their accumulated sick leave.
-This leave is not available to support staff who transfer.
+New employees who were previously employed by another Virginia school system, educational agency, or educational institution may transfer up to one hundred (100) days of accumulated sick leave provided they have not been separated from the previous school system, educational agency, or educational institution for more than five (5) years.
+The employees are responsible for having their previous employers provide the Payroll Office with written verification of their accumulated sick leave via the Sick Leave Transfer Request Form.